Swagman: Popular culture

 Swagmen and other characters of the bush were popular subjects of the silent film era of Australian cinema.
 Raymond Longford's 1914 The Swagman's Story starred Lottie Lyell.
 1936's The Flying Doctor was directed by Miles Mander and starred Charles Farrell as a swagman travelling through the Blue Mountains towards Sydney.
-Swagmen have been the subject of numerous books including the 1955 novel The Shiralee by D'Arcy Niland, which was made into a 1957 film, starring Peter Finch (who himself lived as a swagman during early adulthood), and a 1987 TV mini-series, starring Bryan Brown.
+Swagmen have been the subject of numerous books, including the 1955 novel The Shiralee by D'Arcy Niland, which was made into a 1957 film, starring Peter Finch (who himself lived as a swagman during early adulthood), and a 1987 TV mini-series, starring Bryan Brown.
 Norman Kaye played the role of a swagman in the 1976 bushranger film Mad Dog Morgan.
 Arthur Upfield wrote a number of novels about swagmen including Death of a Swagman (1942), The Bushman Who Came Back (1957) and Madman's Bend (1963).
 In the 1981 film adaptation of Ethel Pedley's 1899 children's book Dot and the Kangaroo, a magical swagman helps Dot find Mother Kangaroo's lost joey.
 The Scottish singer-songwriter Alistair Hulett wrote a song about the 'swaggies' called "The Swaggies Have All Waltzed Matilda Away".

 In the 1946 Sherlock Holmes film Dressed to Kill, a tune called "The Swagman", heard on an old music box, plays an important role in solving the mystery.

 The Australian Batman villain Swagman derives his name from the term, but takes more conceptual inspiration from Australian bushranger Ned Kelly, who wore a suit of bulletproof armour during his final shootout with Australian law enforcement.

+The phenomenon of swagmen in Aotearoa New Zealand, historically known through various figures nicknamed "Russian Jack"— a name given to several swagmen of Central and Eastern European origin — has been appropriated by American businessman Bill Foley, for his brand of wine.